daniel-ac-martin/gloss-demo/README.md

 Gloss Demo
 ==========

-Just a demo application using the [Gloss] library.
-In the future I intend for this to display a numerical simulation of a pendulum but for now it is simply a rotating line.
+Just a demo application using the [Gloss] library that displays a crude simulation of a single, undamped pendulum.

 Building
 --------